 - Who are your current clients?
-Think about age, gender, job title, economic status, marital status and other key demographics related to your service offerings.
+What is their age, gender, job title, economic status, marital status and other key demographics related to your service offerings.

 - Who do you want as future clients?
-Use the same key demographics and think about them in terms of your business growth goals.
+Taking the data into consideration from your current clients, use the same key demographics and apply it in terms of your business growth goals.

 - What are your clients looking for?
-Yes, they should be looking for a financial advisor, but think about their specific financial needs and how they match up with your service offerings.
+Yes, they should be looking for a financial advisor, but think about their specific financial needs and how they match up with your areas of expertise.

 - Where do your clients go for information?
 What websites do they frequent online?
 Where do they search for news?
 What social media channels do they frequent?